© Marko Förster

 Short facts

-In the middle of the forest, between Nikolsdorfer Wänden and Bernhardstein, is one of the typical sandstone islands of Saxon Switzerland.
+In the middle of the forest, between Nikolsdorfer Wänden and Bernhardstein, there is a weathered sandstone labyrinth with narrow crevices, caves and passages.

 The rock labyrinth near Langenhennersdorf is an impressive natural phenomenon made of sandstone.
-Weathering has created numerous fissures, crevices and caves, transforming the terrain into a widely ramified labyrinth.
+Weathering has created numerous crevices, fissures and caves, transforming the terrain into a widely branching labyrinth.

-Particularly striking are the rows of caves, often separated only by thin walls.
-Their shape is reminiscent of hourglasses and makes the place a special natural experience.
+The caves are arranged in rows, often separated only by thin walls, and are particularly striking.
+Their shape is reminiscent of hourglasses and makes the site a special natural experience.

 A signposted circular path with numbers on a green background leads through the site.
-It is easy to walk and the one-way system ensures a relaxed visit - even when there are large crowds.
+It is easy to walk and the one-way system ensures a relaxed visit - even when there is a large crowd.

 The labyrinth is protected as a natural monument.
-The entrance can be reached on foot from the nearby parking lot.
-It is not advisable to enter in wet conditions.
+Access can be reached on foot from the nearby parking lot. okIf it is wet, it is not advisable to enter.

 On the map